Patterning Toy Models of Superposition

 In biological development, these transitions are where morphogens act.
 A cell at a bifurcation is maximally sensitive to molecular signals in its environment.
 A small concentration gradient, applied at the right moment, is enough to commit a tissue to one fate, while the same signal during a stable phase would do almost nothing.
 Susceptibility peaks tell us both how to intervene (which samples to reweight) and when (at transitions, when the model is responsive).

 What’s left is to turn these measurements into an actual control signal.
-In Section 6, we show that some of these bifurcations constitute second-order phase transitions in the precise sense of statistical physics, and that a small bias to the data distribution can deterministically choose which branch the system takes.
+In , we show that some of these bifurcations constitute second-order phase transitions in the precise sense of statistical physics, and that a small bias to the data distribution can deterministically choose which branch the system takes.

 Inverting Susceptibilities

-In Section 4.1, we present the patterning equation, which maps a desired structural change to a set of per-sample weights.
+In Section 4.1, we present the patterning equation, and how to use it to take a patterning step.
 In Section 4.2, we apply this to the 4-to-5-gon transition, controlling which gap the new feature grows into.
 In Section 4.3, we analytically solve this transition to show why the full posterior is necessary: the Hessian is exactly zero at the bifurcation point, and the signal that patterning uses to steer lives entirely in higher-order geometry.

-From to training weights.
-The patterning equation produces a vector that can take arbitrary sign and magnitude.
-To convert it into valid per-sample training weights, we start from the natural data weights (the Bernoulli base distribution over input types, normalized to mean 1), add the perturbation, floor at a small to prevent zero or negative weights, and renormalize:
+From dhdh to training weights.
+The patterning equation produces a vector δhRn\delta h \in \mathbb{R}^n that can take arbitrary sign and magnitude.
+To convert it into valid per-sample training weights, we start from the natural data weights h0h_0 (the Bernoulli base distribution over input types, normalized to mean 1), add the perturbation, floor at a small ε>0\varepsilon > 0 to prevent zero or negative weights, and renormalize:

 Choosing Bifurcations